redwoodjs/rwsdk.com/src/app/data/blog/your-react-meta-framework-feels-broken.md

 ]);
 ```

-In RedwoodJS you define a route, and return a JSX element (Or a response object).
+In RedwoodSDK you define a route, and return a JSX element (Or a response object).
 The JSX element can be a client or server component.

 ## The Web Is Enough